Welcome to the World of Operational Intelligence

 This is hardly a one-off case.
 In fact, the manufacturing industry is notorious for being data-rich but information-poor.
-Quality data, lead times of various operations, supply chain movements… The huge data sets that plants produce on a daily basis are usually under-exploited or even completely untapped.
+Quality data, lead times of various operations, supply chain movements, etc… The huge data sets that plants produce daily are usually under-exploited or even wholly untapped.

 When properly exploited, data and AI are opening up the opportunity to move from reactive to proactive operation management by cutting through the fog of uncertainty.
 And that changes everything.

 To check whether they are making the most out of their data, manufacturers can ask themselves three questions:

 - Is the whole organization aligned on the same goals?

 - Is operational effort consistently focused on those goals?

 More often than not, the answer would be "no".
 Most plants use a collection of transactional systems, such as ERPs, PLMs, or CRMs, to support their processes but lack a common, centralized data repository to connect the dots.
 Accordingly, information silos and asymmetries between production, Supply Chain, Maintenance, and Quality teams prevent them from working in unison.
 Each team is blind to the challenges and requirements of others and pursuing its own priorities.
 Supply Chain managers order parts and equipment without knowing with certainty when they will actually be needed.
 Maintenance teams schedule operations on critical machines without factoring in the production timeline.
 And so on.

 The same information gaps are blocking the vision of workers on their own perimeters, preventing them from seeing what they should be focusing their daily effort on so as to ensure proper completion of work orders and timely delivery of customer and purchase orders.